 Maryland’s Coastal Atlas website may be accessed here: http://gisapps.dnr.state.md.us/coastalatlas/WAB/index.html

 It has been nearly two decades since the last revision was completed, which utilized shorelines dating through 1995, and the shoreline change data is beginning to be less useful in shoreline management.
 Since the last recorded shoreline change rate was calculated (1990), Maryland has experienced several large storms (Isabel, Sandy) that have likely changed the shorelines in a number of coastal counties.

-MGS will then work cooperatively with Maryland’s CMP to upload the results of these activities to Maryland’s Coastal Atlas, disseminate and communicate the information to key stakeholders, and incorporate the work into shoreline management.
-It is anticipated that this project will be completed in early 2015.
+MGS is working cooperatively with Maryland’s CMP to upload the results of these activities to Maryland’s Coastal Atlas, disseminate and communicate the information to key stakeholders, and incorporate the work into shoreline management.

-Funding for this project is provided by a grant from the National Oceanic and Atmospheric Administration (Award No. NA13NOS4190143), administered by the Maryland Department of Natural Resources, Chesapeake and Coastal Service (Contract # 14-14-1868 CZM 143).
+Funding for these projects has been provided by grants from the National Oceanic and Atmospheric Administration (Award Nos.
+NA13NOS4190143 and NA13NOS4190136), administered by the Maryland Department of Natural Resources, Chesapeake and Coastal Service.